UTSCCSCC01/finalprojects22-fit/doc/sprint2/Documentation.md

 * exerciseLogView.js: A user's personalized log page containing all of their recorded exercise
 * exerciseRecorderView.js: A page which allows user to record exercise metrics and save them into their log
 * exerciseSelectView.js: A page that appears after exerciseGroupSelectView, shows all exercises that followed from previous query
+* calendarView.js: A page containing a calendar that acts as an interface for tracking user activity.
+* trackActivitySelectView.js: Intermediary page between the calendar page and tracking pages

 **controller**: directory that contains js files corresponding to views that handles database calls.